noler/opengl-lantern-pbr/README.md

 Please note, the libraries are only installed for x64, if you change the build target to x86 it will break.

 ## Theory
-We learned about this technique from [learnopengl.com](https://learnopengl.com/PBR/Theory) and can recomend the source for the curious person, they have explained the concept really good.
+We learned about this technique from [learnopengl.com](https://learnopengl.com/PBR/Theory) and can recomend the source for the curious person, since they have explained the concept really good.